-England following the Norman Conquest in 1066 they brought their family name with them.
+When the ancestors of the Gillingghan family emigrated to England following the Norman Conquest in 1066 they brought their family name with them.
 They lived the Old French given name Guillaume.
 The name Guillaume was modified into two forms after arriving in England: Gillham; from which Gillingham derives; and William.
 Alternatively, the name could have been a local name as "of Gillingham."
 In this case, there are three parishes so named in England: a parish in Norfolk, near Beccles; a parish in Dorset, near Shaftesbury; a parish in Kent, near Chatham.
-CITATION[CLOSE]

 Early Origins of the Gillingghan family

-Another 133 words (10 lines of text) covering the years 1735, 1613, 1678, 1625 and 1695 are included under the topic Early Gillingghan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gillingghan research.
+Another 67 words (5 lines of text) covering the years 1735, 1613, 1678, 1625 and 1695 are included under the topic Early Gillingghan History in all our PDF Extended History products and printed products wherever possible.

 Gillingghan Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Gillingghan has been recorded under many different variations, including Gillingham, Gillam, Gwilliams, Gilham and others.

 Early Notables of the Gillingghan family (pre 1700)

 Outstanding amongst the family at this time was Gwilliam of Gillham; Theophilus Dillingham (1613-1678), an English churchman and academic, Master of Clare Hall, Cambridge and Archdeacon of Bedford; and Francis Dillingham, English Protestant scholar...